 The Price Difference is Enormous

-The choice of model dictates costs more than any other factor.
-Claude Opus 4.5 is extremely strong for coding – but is priced accordingly.
+The choice of model dictates cost more than any other factor.
+Claude Opus 4.5 is extremely strong for coding, but priced accordingly.
 MiniMax-M2.1 is a budget model for simple tasks.
-The difference? ~42× for input and ~52× for output (per 1M tokens respectively via OpenRouter).
+The difference? ~42× for input and ~52× for output (per 1M tokens, via OpenRouter).

 For the same task (e.g., 10,000 input tokens, 2,000 output tokens), you pay: